microsoft/greenlands/Docs/Data-Collection-How-To.md

-# How to collect data with Plaiground
+# How to collect data with Greenlands

-This document contains a description of the process a Researcher must follow to collect interaction data using Plaiground.
+This document contains a description of the process a Researcher must follow to collect interaction data using Greenlands.

 ## Prerequisites

-Plaiground is composed of several components.
+Greenlands is composed of several components.
 All of them must be running before starting the data collection.
 More information on how to check this can be found in [Home.md](Home.md)

-1. Ensure the Plaiground service server is running.
+1. Ensure the Greenlands service server is running.
 1. Check the Minecraft server IP works.

 ## High level view of the steps